07Hollow/OS_Dev/documentation/docu.md

 5. OS runs

-# Plan what to do
-Write some code (lets see) assamble it and put it in the first sector of a floppy disc (kids dont konw them anymore ._.)
-Implement the signature

 # Concept of x86 architecture
 All processors have a number of registers (very small and fast memory)